Corte Madera Real Estate

 Lakeside and Chapman Park

-As you enter the west side of town, you’ll find older, ranch-style homes, many on beautiful lagoons that are fed from Mt.
+As you enter the west side of town, you’ll find ranch-style homes, many on beautiful lagoons that are fed from Mt.
 Tamalpais and the bay via the Corte Madera Creek.
-A little farther south is Chapman Park, an older neighborhood of California cottages and hillside homes with views of the bay.
+A little farther south is Chapman Park, an older neighborhood with a mixture of smaller California cottages and large, rambling hillside homes with views of the bay.
 Chapman Park begins in the flat lands adjacent to Tamalpais Drive, and winds up the hill to meet Camino Alto on its way to Mill Valley.
-A unique section of Chapman Park at the top of Sausalito St. is Pleasant Valley, with views of Mt.
+The Larkspur-Corte Madera bike and walking path runs to Chapman Park.
+A unique section of this neighhborhood, Pleasant Valley (at the top of Sausalito Street) has lovely views of Mt.
 Tamalpais and the bay.

 Christmas Tree Hill

-Also on the west side of the square is Christmas Tree Hill with narrow winding streets and diverse and interesting homes with bay views.
+Where Tamalpais Drive meets Corte Madera Avenue sits the Old Town Square (Menke Park), the site of the former train station.
+A few of the historic buildings surrounding the square are the 19th-century hotel and horse barn.
+On the west side of the square is Christmas Tree Hill with narrow winding streets and diverse and interesting homes with bay views.
 At the top of the hill, trails lead hikers to the open expanse of Mt.
 Tamalpais and to Mill Valley, Larkspur, and Kentfield.
-At the base of Christmas Tree Hill the Old Town Square (Menke Park), is on the site of the former train station.
-A few of the historic buildings surrounding the square are the 19th-century hotel and horse barn.

 Marin Estates/Mariner/Mira Vista